 IUTRC - Illinois Universities Transportation Research Consortium.
-One of the following parties IUTRC is a non-profit corporation owned by Northwestern University, the University of Illinois at Chicago, the University of Illinois at Urbana-Champaign, and the Illinois Institute of Technology.
+One of the founding Parties.
+IUTRC is a non-profit corporation owned by Northwestern University, the University of Illinois at Chicago, the University of Illinois at Urbana-Champaign, and the Illinois Institute of Technology.